ePages-de/epages-devportal/_posts/2019/2019-08-20-end-to-end-tests-with-geb-and-spock.md

 ## Zalenium

 The most recent addition to our development environment is [Zalenium by Zalando](https://opensource.zalando.com/zalenium/).
-Before we installed Zalenium we had been maintaining our own Grid installation, which was also based on [docker-selenium](https://github.com/SeleniumHQ/docker-selenium).
+Before we switched to Zalenium we had been maintaining our own Grid installation, which was also based on [docker-selenium](https://github.com/SeleniumHQ/docker-selenium).

 Using Zalenium all of our UI tests produce a video recording, which is very helpful when analysing failures.
 The videos are much more useful than screenshots.
 Seeing the test in motion makes it that much easier to understand the problem.
 While both videos and screenshots